TulipSMP/Tiramisu/README.md

   1. Hidden message
   1. Create private channel (in reports category) visible by staff and reporter
   1. Message in #mod-chat or another channel abt report, linking to the new channel
-  1. non-slash command (like `!close`) that DMs the user their report ticket was closed, makes the channel read-only, and hides it from the ticketer.
+  1. command that DMs the user their report ticket was closed, makes the channel read-only, and hides it from the ticketer.
+- [ ] Ticketing system
+  1. Simple command or button to create ticket
+  1. ticket categories

 ### Other Features
 #### Bot Management